El Dorado Sheriff identifies man accused of killing 60-year-old

-The El Dorado County Sheriff's Department has arrested 26-year-old Tanner M. Seals for the murder of 60-year-old Helen McKinney.
+EL DORADO, Calif. — The El Dorado County Sheriff's Department arrested 26-year-old Tanner M. Seals for the December murder of Helen McKinney.

-McKinney was found dead at her home on Dec.
-18 of last year.
-While at her home deputies noticed that her car was missing.
+McKinney, 60, was found dead at her home on Dec.
+18, 2019.
+While at her home, deputies noticed that her car was missing.
 The vehicle was later found in Sacramento with no suspect in the area.

 RELATED: El Dorado deputies searching for missing car after woman's suspicious death